bmcano/workday-wellness-app/README.md

 This will run everything in one command to get the server up, the seeding script, start the database server, start the front-end server, then open the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm run nav`

+This will create a `pdf` of the navigation graph that is manually updated for the sake of documentation.
+The `pdf` can be found at `src/static/navigation/navigation.gv.pdf`.

+### `npm run predeploy`

+Builds the app for production to the `build` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run deploy`

+Builds the app for production to the `build` folder.
+Then will push the build to the `gh-pages` branch and start the deployment of the front-end application

 ### In the `db` directory, you can run:

 ### `npm run seed`